 Social health protection (SHP) designates a series of public or publicly organized and mandated private measures to ensure effective and affordable access to health care as well as income security in case of sickness (ILO 2008).
-This brief focusses on SHP schemes to ensure effective access to health care.
 Several countries have moved towards integrated SHP systems with a single pool or with a single institution managing different pools.
-This brief summarizes the main features and lessons learned of the experiences of Costa Rica, Indonesia, Lao People's Democratic Republic (PDR), Rwanda, and Vietnam.
+This study summarizes the main features and lessons learned of the experiences of Costa Rica, Indonesia, Lao People's Democratic Republic (PDR), Rwanda, and Vietnam.